Consulting through the Eyes of Your Clients

 My Thoughts:

--The problem I am seeing is there are a lot of businesses that think they are doing things right because they are making the money.
+-The problem I am seeing is there are a lot of businesses that think they are doing things right because they are making money.

 -In reality they are working harder than they should, not doing what they can because they don’t have the proper procedures, and their help isn’t trained to do the job efficiently to serve the clients and business.